Institutional Adoption of Bitcoin: What It Means and Why It Matters

 Even a low single-digit allocation from large corporate cash reserves would represent a meaningful wave of demand.
 More importantly, it would represent a change in mindset.
 It would mean that Bitcoin had moved from being seen as external to treasury policy to being considered part of a serious reserve strategy.

 Boards know this.
 CFOs know this.
 Treasury managers know this.
-Holding cash feels safe in nominal terms, but over time idle currency can become an expensive form of caution.
+Holding cash feels safe in nominal terms, but idle currency becomes an expensive form of caution over time.

 Bitcoin enters that discussion as an alternative reserve asset.
 It is not a replacement for operating cash.
 It is not a substitute for prudent treasury discipline.
 It is a candidate for a portion of long-duration reserves where the goal is not short-term stability alone, but long-term purchasing power and strategic optionality.